yl2/CDS/README.md

 - IR DV01: Dollar value change in Market Value if the benchmark interest rate goes up by 1 bp every point on the curve.
 - Rec Risk (1%): Dollar value change in Market Value if the recovery rate in the spreads section were shift by 1%.
 - Default Exposure: (1-Recovery Rate)*Notional - Principal

-- Able to specify trade date, maturity, recovery rate, deal spread
-- Typically interested in 5-year protection

-Qns
-- Figure out how different types of accruals work
-- Figure out the default swap curve used in the ISDA model (USD first)
-- Function to calculate default probability (Bloomberg mkt section).
-In bps p.a.?
-- pt. upfront in percentage of notional amount
-- spreadDV01: what would happen to the principal if spread increases by 1 bps
-- test cases for Spread DV01 and IR DV01

-Existing R function files
-- calcUpfront.R: calculates cash settlement amount from conventional spread
-- calcSpreadTest.R: calculates conventional spread from upfront